simtape/simtape/README.md

 ### About me :man_student:
+Hi!
 My name is Simone and i'm a student from Italy.
-Currently i'm attending a master's degree course in software system security.
+Currently i'm attending a master's degree course in Software Systems Security.

 ### My stats :stuck_out_tongue_winking_eye: